 You love the way your crystal chandelier sparkles in the light, but you probably don’t love the cobwebs and grime that collect on all the tiny pieces.
 Not sure how to clean your crystal chandelier?
-There are two methods: cleaning the chandelier while leaving it in place, or taking it apart to clean the individual pieces.
-Here’s everything you need to know.
+There are two methods to tackle this cleaning project: cleaning the chandelier while leaving it in place, or taking it apart to clean the individual pieces.

-- Lay a blanket on the floor under the chandelier to catch any pieces that might fall and prevent them from breaking.
+- First, lay a blanket on the floor under the chandelier to catch any pieces that might fall and prevent them from breaking.

-- Turn off the chandelier as a safety precaution.
+- Second, turn off the chandelier as a safety precaution.
 Place a piece of tape over the light switch to prevent anyone from accidentally turning on the fixture while you’re working.
 If needed, set up an alternate light source so you can see what you’re doing.

-- Create a solution of one part isopropyl alcohol to four parts distilled water.
+- Third, create a solution of one-part isopropyl alcohol to four-parts distilled water.

-- Put on white cotton gloves to prevent transferring your fingerprints to the crystal prisms as you clean.
+- Fourth, put on white cotton gloves to prevent transferring your fingerprints to the crystal prisms as you clean.

-- Climb onto a ladder to reach your crystal chandelier, if necessary.
+- Then, if necessary, climb onto a ladder to reach your crystal chandelier, if necessary.

-- Spray your homemade cleaner onto a clean, lint-free cloth, such as a microfiber cloth.
+- Next, spray your homemade cleaner onto a clean, lint-free cloth, such as a microfiber cloth.
 Don’t spray directly onto the chandelier – this will only make a mess.

-- Gently wipe each crystal piece with the damp cloth.
+- Finally, gently wipe each crystal piece with the damp cloth.
 Then, to prevent water spots, immediately follow up with a dry, lint-free cloth.

 - Start by taking photographs, drawing pictures, and writing down notes to ensure you can put everything back together exactly the way it was.

-- Use the same solution as outlined above (one part isopropyl alcohol to four parts distilled water), or create a mixture of lukewarm water and dish soap.
+- Then, use the same solution as outlined above (one-part isopropyl alcohol to four-parts distilled water), or create a mixture of lukewarm water and dish soap.

-- Remove chandelier pieces one manageable section at a time, and hand-wash each piece.
+- Next, remove chandelier pieces one manageable section at a time and hand-wash each piece.

-- Dry immediately with a lint-free cloth to prevent spotting.
+- Finally, dry each piece immediately with a lint-free cloth to prevent spotting.

 - Avoid ammonia-based cleaners, which can remove the finish from the gold- or silver-plated hooks that hold the crystal prisms in place.